seasonsOfTheSun/qrw_for_synthetic_lethality/README.md

-As in the case with the gene modules,  the matrix $M$ can be shown (at leasrt for some parameters of the PPI and ground truth construction, and when the PPI eigenvectors contain good representatives of the modules) to have the property that
+As in the case with the gene modules,  the matrix $M$ can be shown (at least for some parameters of the PPI and ground truth construction, and when the PPI eigenvectors contain good representatives of the modules) to have the property that

 $$ (\langle v_\lambda |\otimes \langle  v_\mu |)
  | M |  (|v_\lambda \rangle \otimes | v_\mu \rangle)